lllyasviel/ControlNet/README.md

 # Features & News

+2023/0/14 - We released [ControlNet 1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly).
+Those new models will be merged to this repo after we make sure that everything is good.

 2023/03/03 - We released a discussion - [Precomputed ControlNet: Speed up ControlNet by 45%, but is it necessary?](https://github.com/lllyasviel/ControlNet/discussions/216)

 2023/02/26 - We released a blog - [Ablation Study: Why ControlNets use deep encoder?
 What if it was lighter?
 Or even an MLP?](https://github.com/lllyasviel/ControlNet/discussions/188)